-Designated Representative means a person appointed by the member to act on their behalf for healthcare and treatment decisions as documented in the member's advanced healthcare directive or other comparable documentation.

-Family/In-Home Caregiver means an unpaid individual who assumes a portion of the elient's member's Private Duty Nursing care in the home, when Home Health Agency staff is not present absent.
-A Family/In-Home Caregiver may either live in the elient's member's home or go to the elient's member's home to provide care.

-Group Nursing means the provision of Private Duty Nursing services by a Registered Nurse or Licensed Practical Nurse to more than one member, at the same time, in the same home or community-based setting.

-Home Health Agency means an public agency or private organization or part of such an agency or organization which that is certified for participation as a Medicare Home Health provider under Title XVIII of the Social Security Act and licensed as a Class A provider through the Colorado Department of Public Health and Environment.

-Medical Necessity means a Medical Assistance program good or service as defined in Program Integrity rules (10 CCR 2505-10, 8.076.1.8).
-For children 20 and younger, this is further defined to include the requirements outlined in the Early and Periodic Screening, Diagnosis, and Treatment rules (10 C.C.R.
-2505-10,8.280.1.)

-Nursing Assessment means an individualized comprehensive assessment completed by the Home Health Agency case coordinator that accurately reflects the member's current health status and includes information that may be used to demonstrate the member's progress toward achievement of the desired outcomes.
+A Designated Representative means a person appointed by the member to act on their behalf for healthcare and treatment decisions as documented in the member's advanced healthcare directive or other comparable documentation.
+Family/In-Home Caregiver means an unpaid-individual who assumes a portion of theclient's member's Private Duty Nursing-care in the home, when Home Health Agency staff is not present in the absence of agency staff.
+A Family/In-Home Caregiver may either live in theclient's member's home or go to the client's member's home to provide care.
+C. Group Nursing means the provision of Private Duty Nursing services by a Registered Nurse or Licensed Practical Nurse to more than one member at the same time in the same home or community-based setting.
+B.D Home Health Agency means an public-agency or private-organization or part of such an agency or organization which that is certified for participation as a Medicare Home Health provider under Title XVIII of the Social Security Act and licensed as a Class A provider through the Colorado Department of Public Health and Environment.
+E. Medical Necessity means a Medical Assistance program good or service as defined in Program Integrity rules (10 CCR 2505-10 8.076.1.8).
+For children 20 and younger, this is further defined to include the requirements outlined in the Early and Periodic Screening, Diagnosis, and Treatment rules (10 CCR 2505-10 8.280.1) F. Nursing Assessment means an individualized comprehensive assessment completed by the Home Health Agency case coordinator that accurately reflects the member's current health status and includes information that may be used to demonstrate the member's progress toward achievement of the desired outcomes.
 The comprehensive assessment shall identify the member's need for home care and meet the member's medical, nursing, rehabilitative, social, and discharge planning needs.

-Physician or Allowed Practitioners means a physician, physician assistant (PA), nurse practitioner (NP), or clinical nurse specialist (CNS) who oversees the delivery of skilled care to a member within their scope of practice, in accordance with State law who is actively enrolled with Health First Colorado.

-Plan of Care means a care plan, also referred to as the Form CMS-485, developed by the Home Health Agency in consultation with the client member, that has been ordered by the attending physician or allowed practitioner for the provision of services to a client member at his/her residence or community setting, and periodically reviewed and signed by the physician or allowed practitioner in accordance with Medicare requirements at 42 C.F.R.
-484.18.

-Private Duty Nursing (PDN) means face-to-face Skilled Nursing that is more individualized skilled nursing care that requires the application of skilled nursing care, including judgment, assessment, planning, intervening, and evaluation, provided in the that is available under the home or community-based setting by a registered nurse or a licensed practical nurse under the supervision of a registered nurse who is employed by or contracted with a licensed Home Health Agency, health benefit or routinely provided in a hospital or nursing facility. medically necessary nursing services for members who require more individual and continuous care than is available under the Home Health benefit or routinely provided by the nursing staff of the hospital or skilled nursing facility.

-Re-Hospitalization means any hospital admission that occurs after the initial hospitalization for the same condition.
+G. Physician or Allowed Practitioners means a physician, physician assistant (PA), nurse practitioner (NP), or clinical nurse specialist (CNS) who oversees the delivery of skilled care to a member within their scope of practice, in accordance with State law who is actively enrolled with Health First Colorado. С. Н Plan of Care means a care plan, also referred to as the Form CMS-485, developed by the Home Health Agency in consultation with the client member, that has been ordered by the attending-physician or allowed practitioner for the provision of services to a client member at his/her residence or community setting, and periodically reviewed and signed by the physician or allowed practitioner in accordance with Medicare requirements at 42 CFR 484.18.
+D. I. Private Duty Nursing (PDN) means face-to-face Skilled Nursing that is more individualized and continuous than the nursing care that is available under the home health benefit or routinely provided in a hospital or nursing facility.medically necessary nursing services for members who require more individual and continuous care than is available under the Home Health benefit or routinely provided by the nursing staff of the hospital or skilled nursing facility.
+E .
+J. Re-Hospitalization means any hospital admission that occurs after the initial hospitalization for the same condition.